Darkempire78/Mee6-Bypasser/README.md

 Mee6 Bypasser is a Discord Bot that allows you to use premium mee6 level role rewards.
 This bot use the Mee6's level system.

-Add new role            |  Display all roles :-------------------------:|:-------------------------:
+Add new roles            |  Display all roles / Help command :-------------------------:|:-------------------------:
 ![](https://github.com/Darkempire78/mee6-bypasser/blob/master/Capture1.PNG)  |  ![](https://github.com/Darkempire78/mee6-bypasser/blob/master/Capture2.PNG)